Component Designer Guide

 - Describes the Windows XP Embedded development tools and how they work together in the development process.

-- Describes components, repositories, groups, configurations, and other concepts fundamental to Windows XP Embedded.
+See About Windows XP Embedded topic in Windows XP Embedded Help for a description of components, repositories, groups, configurations, and other concepts fundamental to Windows XP Embedded.